yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 ## Writing documentation

-Our website is stored within the `packages/gatsby` directory. *Do not manually edit the files in the `docs` folder!* Instead, just make your changes in the Gatsby directory (for example [this is this very page](https://github.com/yarnpkg/berry/blob/master/packages/gatsby/content/advanced/plugin-tutorial.md)), then run the following command to spawn a local server and see your changes:
+Our website is stored within the [`packages/gatsby`](https://github.com/yarnpkg/berry/tree/master/packages/gatsby) directory. *Do not manually edit the html files in the `docs` folder!* Instead, just make your changes in the Gatsby directory (for example you'd edit this very page [here](https://github.com/yarnpkg/berry/blob/master/packages/gatsby/content/advanced/plugin-tutorial.md)), then run the following command to spawn a local server and see your changes:

 ```
 $> yarn develop